 The investigation has confirmed the expected ground conditions in that, below a small thickness of Made Ground, the Claygate Member was encountered overlying the London Clay, which was proved to the full depth investigated.
 The Made Ground extended to depths of between 0.40m to 1.20m depth below ground level (48.90 to 49.54mSD) and comprised pea gravel or brick paving over silty sandy clay with brick fragments.
 The underlying Claygate Member comprised soft becoming firm and then stiff silty sandy clay with lenses of clayey silty fine sand which extended to depths/levels of 9.40m (40.10mSD) in Borehole 1 and to the full depths of investigation of 8.30m in Boreholes 2 and 3 (41.30 to 42.20mSD) and 0.85m in Trial Pit 1 (49.24mSD).
 The London Clay Formation was encountered below the Claygate Member and consisted of stiff silty clay with occasional partings of silty fine sand and scattered gypsum crystals which extended down to the full depth of investigation of 15.00m below ground level in Borehole 1 (34.50mSD).
 All the boreholes were equipped with water monitoring standpipe piezometers with the response zones being from 3-6m depth.
-Groundwater was not subsequently encountered in these monitoring standpipes after a period of approximately two months.
+Groundwater was not subsequently encountered in these monitoring standpipes in July, August and September 2015 with return visits in December 2016 and February 2017.